-A non-high-tech measure of *historical volatility is given by the range of market prices over the course of a trading interval, this is usually a day or a week.
+The range of market prices gives a non-high-tech measure of historical volatility* throughout a trading interval, usually a day or a week.
 The range of prices is defined as the difference between the high and the low for that given trading interval.
-If the range of the current day lies beyond the range of the previous day (Gap- up or down) the current days range must include the distance between the current days range and yesterday’s close.
-This is what is referred to as the “True Range”.
-The true range for a gap-down day is the difference between yesterday’s settlement price and today’s low.
-On the flip side, the true range for a gap-up day is the difference between today’s high and the previous day’s settlement price.
+For example, if the current day’s range lies beyond the previous day’s range (Gap- up or down), the current day’s range must include the distance between the current day’s range and yesterday’s close.
+This is what is referred to as the “True Range.”
+The difference between yesterday’s settlement price and today’s low is the valid range for a gap-down day.
+Conversely, the true range for a gap-up day is the difference between today’s high and the previous day’s settlement price.

-As one last example this average true range methodology could be slightly modified by working with a fraction or multiple of the volatility estimate.
+As one last example, this average true range methodology could be slightly modified by working with a fraction or multiple of the volatility estimate.
 Ex: A CTA might want to set their protective stop equal to 150 percent of the average true range for the past “N” trading sessions, (The famous Turtle traders used this methodology by taking the 20-day average true range and then setting their stops equal to 200 percent or 2x this number).
-The theory is that the fraction or multiple enhances and increases the probability of not being taken out of a valid trade due to market “noise”.
+The theory is that the fraction or multiple enhances and increases the probability of not being taken out of a valid trade due to market “noise.”

-If you would like to speak directly with one of our experienced Risk Managers feel free to call: 312-561-3145 or email email@example.com.
+If you would like to speak directly with one of our experienced Risk Managers, please call: 312-561-3145 or email email@example.com.